OctopusDeploy/blog/blog/2020-02/why-consider-database-deployment-automation/index.md

 Database schema changes were missed because there was no source of truth for the database.
 An index might exist in pre-production but not QA, so which environment was right?
 When was that index added?
 Who added it?
 To compound this, the database had close to 6,000 objects in it (mostly CRUD stored procedures).
 The database developer had to resort to manually keeping track of all the changes.
 80% of the time, the database developer would make the change, and the other 20% a developer would make the change.
 If the database developer was out that day, we tried to remember to email them the change, but think about all the changes you made to your code in the last quarter.
 Do you remember all of them?

 In a nutshell, we had all this automation, except on the most crucial part of the application.
 The exact same code was tested multiple times as it moved through environments.
 A unique database delta script was manually created per environment.
-There was no source of truth for the database schema.
-The DBAs were pulling their hair out, trying to keep everything running.
+There was no source of truth for the database schema, and the DBAs were pulling out their hair, trying to keep everything running.

 To summarize our challenges: